We are using CRISPR to engineer cassava with reduced levels of the poison cyanide.

 Cassava or yuca (Manihot esculenta Crantz) is a staple food for over 800 million people worldwide.
 This starchy root crop is a major source of calories for roughly 40% of Africans and an excellent food security crop due to its tolerance for drought and marginal soils.
 A major challenge, however, is the presence of toxic cyanogenic glucosides in cassava, which must be removed from cassava by post-harvest processing.
 Excessive consumption of cyanide, in combination with protein-poor diets, causes the toxico-neurological disease konzo, a disease of poverty that has affected hundreds of thousands of people.

-We will modulate the levels of toxic cyanogenic glucosides in cassava using CRISPR-Cas9 editing.
-We will initially use Agrobacterium-mediated delivery, which has already been demonstrated in specific cassava cultivars.
-In parallel, we will also develop and apply DNA-free CRISPR-Cas9 ribonucleoprotein (RNP) delivery methods for cassava, which would obviate drawn-out regulatory hurdles.
+We are working to modulate the levels of toxic cyanogenic glucosides in cassava using CRISPR-Cas9 editing.
+We are using Agrobacterium-mediated delivery, which has already been demonstrated in specific cassava cultivars.
+In parallel, we are developing and applying DNA-free CRISPR-Cas9 ribonucleoprotein (RNP) delivery methods for cassava, which would obviate drawn-out regulatory hurdles.
 Importantly, smallholder farmers grow a variety of diploid genotypes with desirable characteristics.
 While it is impractical to apply the slow methods of conventional breeding to such a diverse set of cultivars, genome editing can in principle be applied directly to any existing germplasm.